- Metamucil or psyllium fiber is an effective treatment for gastrointestinal problems in dogs such as constipation and diarrhea.

 The most common side effect your dog may suffer after taking Metamucil is excess gas.
 As discussed above, diarrhea is also possible, especially if you give your dog too much Metamucil for his body weight.

 As a word of caution, you must make sure your dog has access to clean water and plenty of it while taking Metamucil.
-Without access to water, dogs can suffer esophageal and intestinal obstructions.
+Without access to water, dogs can suffer esophageal or intestinal obstructions.
 If your dog is taking Metamucil, encourage him to hydrate often.
+Other rare serious side effects include vomiting, stomach pain, rectal bleeding, and severe constipation.

 What Causes Constipation in Dogs?